rust-lang/rust/src/doc/rustc-ux-guidelines.md

 A `warning` is emitted when the compiler detects something odd about a program.
 For instance, dead code and unused `Result` values.

-A `help` is emitted following either an `error` or `warning` giving extra information to the user about how to solve their problem.
+A `help` message is emitted following an `error` or `warning` to give additional information to the user about how to solve their problem.

-A `note` is for identifying additional circumstances and parts of the code that lead to a warning or error.
+A `note` to emitted to identify additional circumstances and parts of the code that caused the warning or error.
 For example, the borrow checker will note any previous conflicting borrows.

 * Write in plain simple English.
 If your message, when shown on a – possibly